busemorose/hydros1mple/README.md

 - `km_properties()`: extract information from KarstMod *.properties* files
 - `cdf()`: cumulative distribution function of a variable
 - `insight()`: helping function for analysing sim/obs discharge from hydrological models
+- `score_year()`: generate plot to evaluate a model by hydrological year on different subregimes